MatuaDoc/OnslowCollege.github.io/classroom/setup.md

 --------

-# Task 1.1: Set up your school OneDrive
+# Task 1: Set up your school OneDrive

-In 12DTC, you will need to have access to your programs both at school and at home.
-The simplest way to achieve this is by using OneDrive.
+In your courses, you will need to have access to some files at school and at home.
+The simplest way to achieve this is by using your school OneDrive.

-## 1.1.1 Download OneDrive

-Download OneDrive:
-- for [Windows 10 and Windows 11](https://www.microsoft.com/en-nz/microsoft-365/onedrive/download) **only** if it is not already installed
-- for [macOS](https://apps.apple.com/nz/app/onedrive/id823766827?mt=12) from the Mac App Store

-## 1.1.2 Run OneDrive
+## 1.1 Run OneDrive

 On **Windows 10** and **Windows 11**: